Zr0Trust/Scripts/README.md

 This script can be used to change your MAC address on linux machines.
 Syntax to run this script should be "pyhton mac_changer.py -i <interface> -m <new MAC>"
 --help option is also available.

+#port_scanner.py -
+Rough script used to scan a range of ports to see if they are open.

 # NEXT SCRIPT -
 Working on a network scanner that will return the IP and MAC of all devices on the specified network.